sampsyo/home/_drafts/bril.md

 * It is fast to get started working with the IL.
 * It is easy to mix and match components that work with the IL, including things that fellow students write.
-* The language has simple semantics without too many distractions.
+* The semantics are simple, without too many distractions.
 * The syntax is ruthlessly regular.

 Bril is different from other ILs because it ranks those goals above other, more typical goals for an IL: